mondeja/mkdocs-mdpo-plugin/docs/src/config.md

 <!-- mdpo-disable-next-line -->
 ### **`locale_dir`** (*str*)

-Directory inside your documentation where the PO translation files will be placed.
-If not defined, the root of `docs` (`docs_dir` setting) will be used, so the default layout would be something like:
+Directory where the PO translation files will be placed.
+If not defined, the root of your documentation (`docs_dir` setting) will be used, which will not allow you to use the command `mkdocs serve`.
+The default layout would be something like:

 === "Configuration"